Is Google Analytics 4 Worth It? The Pros and Cons

 FeatureOld Google AnalyticsGoogle Analytics 4What This Means for You

-PrivacyRelies on cookiesLess reliant on cookiesWorks better with new privacy rules
+PrivacyRelies on cookiesMachine LearningWorks better with strict privacy laws

 Google Analytics 4 Pros and Cons